SPOILERS FOR SPIDER-MAN: FAR FROM HOME. YOU HAVE BEEN WARNED.

 Even without that it's pretty thrilling stuff.
 And none of the London landmarks get reduced to a pile of rubble, as usually happens when Hollywood comes to London — Tower Bridge's damage is all superficial, created by holograms.
 AND the geography is all reasonably accurate, which is a lot better than Thor: The Dark World managed.
 (Yes, we know, the interior of the White Tower was completely fake, but that's small fry as far as these films usually go.)

-We may be completely off with this, but the Marvel movies do have prior with using seemingly random locations in London.
-Like a scene in Avengers: Age of Ultron that was set in Johannesburg, but filmed outside the Brent Civic Centre.
+Marvel movies do have prior form with using seemingly random locations in London.
+Like a scene in Avengers: Age of Ultron that was set in Johannesburg, but filmed inside the Brent Civic Centre.